 The critical load $(L_c)$ was 0.0646 and 0.222 for the quenched and aged conditions respectively.
-The location of $L_c$ and the corrected experimental data are also incorporated in Figs. 4 (a) and (b).
-The PF for the load-displacement curves of the quenched and aged conditions were 1.25 and 2.06 respectively and those of the OF were 0.0494 and 0.107 respectively.
+The location of $L_c$ and the corrected experimental data are also incorporated in Figs. 3 (a) and (b).
+The PF for the load displacement curves of the quenched and aged conditions were 1.25 and 2.06 respectively and those of the OF were 0.0494 and 0.107 respectively.
 The variations in correction factors of both the heat treatment conditions suggest that in addition to the geometry of the test setup, the microstructure of the material should also be considered for compliance corrections.

-3.3.
-Corrected load-displacement graphs
+3.3 Corrected load-displacement graphs

-The corrected graphs along with the various stages of deformation modes are shown in Fig. 5.
+The corrected graphs along with the various stages of deformation modes are shown in Fig 4.
 The peak load in the aged condition was higher (1.25 kN) than that of the quenched condition (0.78 N).
 The overall displacement at failure was higher (2.24 mm) in the quenched condition, when compared to the aged condition (2.01 mm).
-The changes in the curvature in the load-displacement curve indicate change in deformation mode.
-The load-displacement curve comprises of 6 stages each indicating a distinct deformation mode [17,22,31,32].
-The first stage (Stage I) is the elastic bending regimeafter which plastic bending occurs (Stage II).
-The membrane stretching regime (Stage IV).
-The next stage is the fracture softening regime (Stage V) during which unstable yielding occurs.
-This is followed by the final stage (Stage VI) when the punch penetrates into the already cracked specimen [33].
+The changes in the curvature in the load displacement curve indicate change in deformation mode.
+The load-displacement curve comprises of 5 stages each indicating a distinct deformation mode[17,22,31,32].
+The first stage is the elastic bending regime (Stage I) after which plastic bending occurs (Stage II).
+The membrane stretching regime (Stage III) commences after this followed by plastic instability regime (Stage IV).
+The final stage before failure occurs constitutes the unstable yielding regime (Stage V).
 The deformation in the initial stages is predominantly dependent on the elastic and plastic properties of the material after which the damage characteristics of the material have a significant influence.
-The use of only elastic and plastic properties obtained from the uniaxial tensile testing would help to simulate only the first three stages of the small punch curve with reasonable accuracy (Fig. 5).
-The later stages can be simulated only by incorporating the damage characteristics of the material [34].
-In this work a combination of both elastic-plastic properties and GTN damage model was used to simulate the small punch curve up to Stage V.
+The use of only elastic and plastic properties obtained from the uniaxial tensile testing would help to simulate only the first three stages of the small punch curve with reasonable accuracy (Fig 4).
+The later three stages can be simulated only by incorporating the damage characteristics of the material [33].
+In this work a combination of both elastic-plastic properties and GTN damage model was used to simulate the entire small punch curve.

-Fig. 5.
-Plot of corrected and simulated load-displacement curves of both quenched and aged conditions.
-The various stages of deformation are indicated for both the conditions.
+Fig. 4 Plot of corrected and simulated load displacement curves of both quenched and aged conditions.
+The various stages of deformation are indicated for both the conditions